PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

 For each event markers:

 - **Experiment start**:

-We want this event marker push signal when the experiment start, so we add
+We want this event marker push signal when the experiment start, so we add the following code:

 .. code:: python